Will Smith Player Props: Dodgers vs. Royals

-Will Smith, with a slugging percentage of .424 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Kansas City Royals, with Alec Marsh on the mound, June 30 at 8:10 PM ET.
+Will Smith -- .229 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Kansas City Royals, with Daniel Lynch on the mound, on July 1 at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Rockies.
+In his most recent game he had a one-hit showing (1-for-4) against the Royals.

 Will Smith Game Info & Props vs. the Royals